Chapter 2

 Anonymity vs Privacy

-Here in this example, Matt Murdock has used privacy to achieve that anonymity.
+In this example, Matt Murdock has used privacy to achieve that anonymity.
 He has separated his identity in a way that nobody would be suspicious of him being Daredevil.
-He pretended all the years that he can't see anything, can't even walk without his cane, and even if he was injured, he would say that he fell down some stairs.
-And that's the privacy there, protecting his anonymity.
-He decided for people to see this side of Matt Murdock, not the Daredevil side of him.
+He pretended all these years that he can't see anything, can't even walk without his cane, and even if he was injured, he would say that he fell down some stairs.
+That's the privacy there protecting his anonymity.
+He decided to let people see this side of Matt Murdock, not the Daredevil side of him.

 The same thing applies in the online world, but here the tools are different.
 The masks are digital tools using encryption and onion routing, but the concept is the same.
 If you're some kind of vigilante like Matt Murdock, you probably need to protect and separate your real identity from your vigilante identity.